Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 That biting wind, which his old feathers remember best as what he felt in his final week as the clan leader, hardly effects his black and white ether-infested body.
 Even so, he knows it’s there, past The High Overlord’s power, and it makes him just a little nervous again.

-He looks out to the center of the plaza, as several minions cook up multiple pots of nice-smelling beverages – teas and fruity warm ciders, as well as the secretly-handled and spoken-only-in-whispers “PeeEssEhl” that so many of the female minions are all up-ons about.
+He looks out to the center of the plaza, as several minions cook up multiple pots of nice-smelling beverages – teas and fruity warm ciders, as well as the secretly-handled and spoken-only-in-whispers “PeeEssEhl” that so many of the lady minions are all up-ons about for some reason.

 He spots others putting up Halloween decorations as well: lanterns of all sorts, ghosts, spider webs, witchy decor and general things that would be considered worrisome if encountered outside of the season.